cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. function:: typeToMusicXMLType(value)

-Convert a MusicXML type to an m21 type.
+Convert a music21 type to a MusicXML type.

 >>> typeToMusicXMLType('longa')
 'long'